vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 |------|
 |[Source: https://observatory.zone/axelar/validators]|

-The Axelar validator set has a total of 90 nodes distributed across different regions.
-The Americas region has 22 nodes with a stake of 25.72%, while the Europe region has 57 nodes with a stake of 41.90%.
-The Asia Pacific region has 3 nodes with a stake of 2.24%, and there are 8 nodes with no specified region, accounting for a stake of 30.14%.
+At the time of writing, the Axelar validator set has a total of 92 nodes distributed across different regions.
+The Americas region has 21 nodes with a stake of 22.82%, while the Europe region has 58 nodes with a stake of 63.04%.
+The Asia Pacific region has 2 nodes with a stake of 2.17%, and there are 13 nodes with no specified region, accounting for a stake of 14.13%.
 Based on [the data provided](https://observatory.zone/axelar/countries), it appears that Europe has the highest concentration of Axelar validators in terms of both nodes and stake.
 This suggests some risk due to geographical centralisation.

 It is important to note that this data only represents the validators that are currently connected and may not reflect the full distribution of validators over time.
 Additionally, this data does not necessarily provide information on the specific geographic location of the validators within each region, but rather through which country nodes access the network.
 This data can be altered by using VPN or routing through a private server.

 ### Internet Service Providers (ISPs)

-The [top three Internet Service Providers (ISPs)](https://observatory.zone/axelar/isps) in terms of stake and number of nodes for Axelar are Hetzner Online GmbH, OVH SAS, and Amazon.com, Inc. OVH SAS has the highest stake with 28.01% and 16 nodes, followed by Hetzner Online GmbH with 18.66% and 19 nodes, and Amazon.com, Inc. with 9.69% and 11 nodes.
+The [top three Internet Service Providers (ISPs)](https://observatory.zone/axelar/isps) in terms of stake and number of nodes for Axelar are Hetzner Online GmbH, OVH SAS, and Amazon.com, Inc. OVH SAS has the highest stake with 27.81% and 16 nodes, followed by Hetzner Online GmbH with 19.80% and 22 nodes, and Amazon.com, Inc. with 9.98% and 12 nodes.

-The concentration of stake and nodes in these top three ISPs represents a centralising force and should be observed with caution.
-If a large percentage of the network's nodes are controlled by a small number of ISPs, there is a risk of centralisation and potential vulnerabilities.
-For example, if a majority of the network's nodes are hosted by one or two ISPs, those ISPs could potentially collude to manipulate the network's operations.
-However, it's important to note that the distribution of nodes and stake across different ISPs can change over time, and Axelar is still a relatively young project.
-In addition, ISP concentration is not a meaningful deviation from the industry standard.
+The aggregation of stake and nodes within the leading three ISPs embodies a centralizing tendency that necessitates vigilant monitoring.
+The main issues associated with centralization stem from regulatory risks, including the banning of node services and the termination of contracts.
+Moreover, should a data center cease operations, the network could temporarily experience a substantial loss of nodes, leading to heightened centralization.
+It is essential to bear in mind that the dispersion of nodes and stake among different ISPs can vary over time, and Axelar is still an emerging project.
+Additionally, the concentration of ISPs does not substantially diverge from established industry norms.

 ### Function Call Diversity